 Baked Eggs with Avocado and Feta (Video)

 Low-Carb Baked Eggs with Avocado and Feta are a delicious quick breakfast option that’s also Keto, low-glycemic, gluten-free, and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.